UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer.rst

 2) Make sure the render() method can handle either type on the fly.

-The difference is where you handle the multiple types -- in the render method itself, or ahead of time, when you append new content to the Element.
+The difference is where you handle the multiple types -- in the render method itself, or ahead of time, when you append new content to the ``Element``.

-The ahead of time option:
+The Ahead of Time Option:
 -------------------------

 You can handle it ahead of time by creating a simple object that wraps a string and gives it a render method.
 As simple as: